 The NASA Shared Services Center (NSSC) executes oversight for the Agency Travel and Fleet Card Programs by conducting liaison activities with Headquarters and the bank, providing guidance and regulatory reporting as required under the provisions of the Federal Travel Regulation (FTR) and Office of Management and Budget (OMB) Circular A-123, Appendix B.

-The General Services Administration (GSA) Government-wide travel card program, GSA Smart Pay, offers employees travel cards to pay for official travel expenses authorized by the Agency while in a travel status.
+The General Services Administration (GSA) Government-wide travel card program, GSA Smart Pay, requires the employees utilize travel cards to pay for official travel expenses authorized by the Agency while in a travel status.
 National Aeronautics and Space Administration (NASA) utilizes JPMorgan Chase, N.A.
 (JPMC) as their card provider.
 There are two types of travel accounts and one type of fleet account executed under this program.

 Tax Exempt Status: Federal government travelers using IBA Travel Cards will be exempt from state taxes only in select States.